-The following questions can be answered to determine whether a lab assessment should be performed.
+Decision Criteria: The following questions can be answered to determine whether a lab assessment should be performed.
 The associated decision graph is illustrated in figure 10.

-Do I have a backup, test, development, etc. system?
+- 1. Do I have a backup, test, development, etc. system?
 Or, can I purchase one?

-No - Do not perform lab assessment.

-Yes - Does my ICS vendor respond to vulnerabilities that are provided to it?

-No - Do not perform a laboratory assessment, or, place little emphasis on this process.
-(Findings will give an indication of the ICS security posture and identify vulnerabilities to monitor for exploitation.)
+If 'no' do not perform lab assessment.
+If 'yes': - 2.
+Does my ICS vendor respond to vulnerabilities that are provided to it?
+If 'no' do not perform a laboratory assessment, or, place little emphasis on this process.
+Findings will give an indication of the ICS security posture and identify vulnerabilities to monitor for exploitation.
+If 'yes', perform lab assessment.

-Yes - Perform lab assessment.

-(Figure 10: Lab assessment decision graph)
+Figure 10: Lab assessment decision graph